Apekshaba/COMP_6721/Readme.md

 Supervised Decision Trees & Semi Supervised Decision Trees:

-1. Packages Used & their installation commands.
+Packages Used & their installation commands:
-       pandas: pip install pandas
+1. pandas: pip install pandas
-       matplotlib: pip install matplotlib
+2. matplotlib: pip install matplotlib
-       numpy: pip install numpy
+3. numpy: pip install numpy
-       scikit-learn: pip install scikit-learn
+4. scikit-learn: pip install scikit-learn
-       category_encodes: pip install category_encoders
+5. category_encodes: pip install category_encoders

-2. Training and testing the model:
+Training and testing the model:
-          Obtain the training and testing data, from the "Data" directory ("loan_train_sampled.csv" and "loan_test.csv").
+1. Obtain the training and testing data, from the "Data" directory ("loan_train_sampled.csv" and "loan_test.csv").
-          Please ensure that the file paths in the for the training data and testing data is correctly added.
+2. Please ensure that the file paths in the for the training data and testing data is correctly added.
-          After installing all the necessary packages and setting the PATH for the Data.
-Please Select RUN ALL cells in Code/DecisionTree.ipynb
+3. After installing all the necessary packages and setting the PATH for the Data.
+Please Select RUN ALL cells in Code/DecisionTree.ipynb Code/Semi_supervised_decision_trees.ipynb
-                Code/Semi_supervised_decision_trees.ipynb

 Neural Networks:

-1. Packages Used & their installation commands
+Packages Used & their installation commands
-   pandas: pip install pandas
+1. pandas: pip install pandas
-   matplotlib: pip install matplotlib
+2. matplotlib: pip install matplotlib
-   seaborn: pip install seaborn
+3. seaborn: pip install seaborn
-   tensorflow and keras: pip install tensorflow
+4. tensorflow and keras: pip install tensorflow
-   numpy: pip install numpy
+5. numpy: pip install numpy
-   scikit-learn: pip install scikit-learn
+6. scikit-learn: pip install scikit-learn
-   tensorflow: pip install tensorflow
+7. tensorflow: pip install tensorflow

-2. Training and testing the model:
+Training and testing the model:
-     Obtain the training and testing data, from the "Data" directory ("loan_train_sampled.csv" and "loan_test.csv").
+1. Obtain the training and testing data, from the "Data" directory ("loan_train_sampled.csv" and "loan_test.csv").
-     Please ensure that the file paths in the for the training data is correctly added.
+2. Please ensure that the file paths in the for the training data is correctly added.
-     After installing all the necessary packages and setting the PATH for the Data.
+3. After installing all the necessary packages and setting the PATH for the Data.
 Please Select RUN ALL cells in Code/NeuralNet.ipynb

-Video presentation Link: https://drive.google.com/drive/folders/1u3PU1dogyHLYLIOKg-26IBC_4ZObRZNB?usp=drive_link Original DATA link: https://www.kaggle.com/datasets/abhishek14398/loan-dataset
+Video presentation Link: https://drive.google.com/drive/folders/1u3PU1dogyHLYLIOKg-26IBC_4ZObRZNB?usp=drive_link

+Original DATA link: https://www.kaggle.com/datasets/abhishek14398/loan-dataset